-When they're actually installed, blackout shades make your room almost completely dark.
+When they're properly installed, blackout shades make your room almost completely dark.
 However, no shade can totally block out all light, so it's impossible to make your room pitch black.
-There will still be light that shows on the sides of your shades during the day.
-With blackout shades, there’s a little "halo" of light that sneaks through around their outer edges.
+There will still be light that shows along the sides of your shades during the day.
+With blackout shades, a little "halo" of light still sneaks through around their outer edges.

 Some types of blackout shades cut out almost all light, giving you the darkest possible room.
 They reduce the light that seeps through that little "halo" we talked about earlier.
 These include:

-If the room you want dark gets direct sunlight when you want to use it, blackout shades make good sense.
+If the room you want dark gets direct sunlight whenever you want to use it, blackout shades make good sense.

-Common types of room darkening shades include roller shades, sheer shades, pleated shades, and maybe even drapes.
+Common types of room darkening shades include sheer shades, zebra dual shades, and pleated shades.
 You can purchase all of these window treatments with opaque materials that block much of the light that normally enters.

-You can also use room darkening shades for your bedroom or home theatre.
-But didn't we mention blackout shades are commonly used for these rooms?
+You can also use room darkening shades for your bedroom or home theater.
+But didn't we also mention blackout shades are commonly used for these rooms?